NADOOIT/NADOO-IT/readme.md

 After you created the api manager you can go to <https://127.0.0.1:8000/nadooit-os/api_key/create-api-key>

-There you can copy the api key and user code.
+There you can copy the api key.

+For the user_code you can go to <https://127.0.0.1:8000/admin/nadooit_auth/user/> select the user and scroll down to the user code.

 To test the api go to <https://127.0.0.1:8000/api/executions>